c-a-ray/encryption-service/README.md

 ##### Example usage:

-`python3 -m crypto-service --decrypt --username '{encrypted-username}' --password '{encrypted-password}' --output './output/' --keypath './output/.key{uniqueID}'`
+`python3 -m crypto-service --decrypt --uniqueid '{uid}' --username '{encrypted-username}' --password '{encrypted-password}'`

 or

-`python3 -m crypto-service -d -u '{encrypted-username}' -p '{encrypted-password}' -o './output/' -k './output/.key{uniqueID}'`
+`python3 -m crypto-service -d -uid '{uid}' -u '{encrypted-username}' -p '{encrypted-password}'`

-When decrypting, the key file originally used to encrypt the text must be specified.
-You can determine which key file this is by matching the `uniqueID` from the output JSON file with the `uniqueID` appended to the key file's name.
+When decrypting, the unique ID returned with the encrypted credentials must also be provided.

+### Clean-up

+Because encryption keys are stored locally on whichever machine is running the program, a clean-up option has been included to delete the directory containing all of the key files.

+##### Example usage:

+`python3 -m crypto-service --cleanup`

+or

+`python3 -m crypto-service -c`

 #### Example of encrypting and decrypting a username/password pair:

 1. To encrypt, user runs:
-   `python3 -m crypto-service -e -u 'username' -p 'password' -o './output/'`
+   `python3 -m crypto-service -e -u 'myFakeUsername' -p 'myFakePa$$word'`
-2. A new key is generated and stored in `output/.key12345`
-3. The encrypted username/password pair are written to `output/encrypted-12345.json`
+2. Since no output directory was specified, results are written to the current working directory, in a file called `crypto-service-results.json`
+   - This file will contain the encrypted username, password, and a UID.
+All three of these must be stored.
-4. To decrypt, user runs:
+3. To decrypt, user runs:
-   `python3 -m crypto-service -d -u '{encrypted username from encrypted-12345.json}' -p '{encrypted password from encrypted-12345.json}' -o './output/' -k './output/.key12345'`
+   `python3 -m crypto-service -d -uid '{uid}' -u '{encrypted username}' -p '{encrypted password}'`
-5. The plaintext username/password pair is written to `output/decrypted-12345.json`
+4. The decrypted username/password pair is written to `crypto-service-results.json`

+#### Additional notes

+- The calling program will need to wait after calling crypto-service before opening the output file
+  - Benchmark tests indicate that this program consistently completes in far less than .01 seconds
+  - A 0.5 second sleep may be prudent.
+A test showed that the program successfully ran 1,000 times in less than 0.5 seconds.
+- A testing script `test.py` is included in the repo.
+This script acts as a proof-of-concept for how a program would interact with crypto-service programmatically